dottjt/plastic/other/qa.md

 - The writing itself is very lyrical and verbose and is not only difficult, but time-consuming to edit.

+- It's kind of like Peep Show, in that's largely the thoughts of the main character and how they interact within itself.

 # Brief description?